Everything on ADA Compliance

 Why are there so many ADA website compliance lawsuits?

-There are a few reasons why ADA web accessibility has become such a hot legal topic in just the last few years.
+There are a few reasons why ADA website compliance lawsuits have become more common in the last few years.

 One element is that commerce has shifted dramatically to the digital sphere. eCommerce boomed, rising from a total market value of $449 billion in 2017 to $517 billion in 2018.
 By 2021, the market value had increased to $13 trillion.
 Online retail purchases during 2021 spiked at $870.78 billion, with digital revenue lifting by 50.5% when compared to sales growth in 2019.